Mechanical television: Decline

-The advancement of vacuum tube electronic television (including image dissectors and other camera tubes and cathode ray tubes for the reproducer) marked the beginning of the end for mechanical systems as the dominant form of television.
+The advancement of vacuum tube electronic television (including image dissectors and other camera tubes and CRTs for the reproducer) marked the beginning of the end for mechanical systems as the dominant form of television.
 Mechanical TV usually only produced small images.
 It was the main type of TV until the 1930s.

 Vacuum tube television, first demonstrated in September 1927 in San Francisco by Philo Farnsworth, and then publicly by Farnsworth at the Franklin Institute in Philadelphia in 1934, was rapidly overtaking mechanical television.
 Farnsworth's system was first used for broadcasting in 1936, reaching 400 to more than 600 lines with fast field scan rates, along with competing systems by Philco and DuMont Laboratories.
 In 1939, RCA paid Farnsworth $1 million for his patents after ten years of litigation, and RCA began demonstrating all-electronic television at the 1939 World's Fair in New York City.
 The last mechanical television broadcasts ended in 1939 at stations run by a handful of public universities in the United States.

+'Scophony' mechanical display receiver

+Early Cathode-Ray Television tube displays were small in size.
+The 'Scophony' television receiver of 1938, an advanced television receiver that used a mechanical display, was capable of displaying a 405-line picture (compatible with the then 405-line television system used in the United Kingdom) on a display that was 24 in wide and 20 in high.
+A version intended for theater audiences had a 6 ft wide display.
+It was also capable of being set up for the US 441-line television system.
+For 405 lines, it used a high-speed scanner running at 30375 rpm and a low-speed mirror drum running at around 250 rpm, in conjunction with a Jeffree cell to modulate a focused light beam from a mercury lamp.
+It used 39 vacuum tubes in its electronic circuits and consumed around 1000 W. Although it produced impressive results and reached the marketplace, the receiver was very expensive, costing around twice as much as a cathode-ray television.
+It was not a commercial success, and television transmissions in the UK were suspended for the duration of the Second World War, sealing its fate.
+No complete receiver survives, although some components do.